deter-project/docs/site/docs/orchestrator/magi-tools.md

 ## <a id="magi_graph.py"></a>``magi_graph.py``: Create graphs for a MAGI experiment

 ``magi_graph.py`` is a graph generator for experiments executed on DETERLab using MAGI.
 The tool fetches the required data using MAGI’s data management layer and generates a graph in PNG format.
-This tool may be executed from either the Deter Ops machine or a remote computer with access to internet.
+This tool may be executed from either the DETER Ops machine or a remote computer with access to internet.
 The data to be plotted and other graph features are configurable.

 The various commandline options are as follows: